Investing In The Community Through A Vinyl Project At Local Elementary School

 Self Confidence is something that I still struggle with but I sucked it up and emailed the school to ask if they’d be open to having it done.
 To my shocking surprise withing thirty minutes of me emailing the principal emails me back and said: “We were actually supposed to have someone do this but they had to cancel at the last minute.”
 I let her know I’d be more than happy to do it for them and we scheduled a meeting.

-Come to find out, there were 25 stalls, then shared individual bathrooms for Kindergarten and First Grade.
+Come to find out, there were 25 bathroom stalls, then shared individual bathrooms for Kindergarten and First Grade at the school.
 A piece of me wondered what I was getting into but, then I thought- I’m up for the challenge!

 Quotes, Cutting and Weeding Lots Of Vinyl